Earth Science Major

 What Will I Learn?

 The program includes a sequence of geology courses with additional courses in hydrology, meteorology, astronomy and biology that are required by New York State Education Department.
-The program has flexibility, making it possible for students wish to enter the geology consulting field instead of teaching.
+The program has flexibility, making it possible for you to enter the geology consulting field instead of teaching.
+In addition, the earth science major leads to qualifying you for licensure as a professional geologist.

-Upon graduation, students can enter SUNY Plattsburgh’s master’s program in adolescence education for earth science.
+Upon graduation, you can enter SUNY Plattsburgh’s master’s program in adolescence education for earth science.

 What is Unique About Our Program?